Daniel Flickinger

-Flickinger revolutionized recorded music through the "sweepable EQ," an original equalization scheme.
+Flickinger revolutionized recorded music through the sweepable EQ, an original equalization scheme.
 Many credit Flickinger with the first design of a working sweepable EQ, while others contend he was one of many who did important work in early EQ innovations.
-Either way, Flickinger's design of these EQ's would influence his own circuit design, and the work of others worldwide.
+Either way, Flickinger's design of these EQ's would influence his circuit design, and the work of others worldwide.